What is Female to Male Top Surgery?

 Like all surgical procedures, the decision to seek female-to-male top surgery is deeply personal and ultimately one only you can make.
 The process of aligning your external body with the internal identity you have always known is a brave one and may be full of questions.
-Dr. Satterwhite is committed to assisting you on each step of your journey to help you achieve the masculine appearance you envision for yourself.
+Dr. Satterwhite and Dr. Gurjala is committed to assisting you on each step of your journey to help you achieve the masculine appearance you envision for yourself.

 Do I need top surgery to complete my transition?